-- 1. All of the physician's diagnoses, and the resident's baseline weight and vital signs. - 2.
-Medication presently prescribed (name, dosage, and strength of drug, frequency, and route of administration). - 3.
-A statement by the physician that the resident is free of signs and symptoms of infectious skin lesions and diseases that are capable of transmission to other residents through normal resident to resident contact. - 4.
-Documentation of evaluation for tuberculosis within the previous 12 months. - (b) Annual Physical Examination.
+1. All of the physician's diagnoses and the resident's baseline weight and vital signs.

+2. Medication presently prescribed (name,

+dosage, and strength of drug, frequency, and route of administration).

+3. A statement by the physician that the resident is free of signs and symptoms of infectious skin lesions and diseases that are capable of transmission to other residents through normal resident-to-resident contact.

+4. Documentation of evaluation for tuberculosis within the previous 12 months.

+(b) Annual Physical Examination.
 In addition to the admission physical examination, each resident shall be examined annually by a physician, and findings from the annual physical examination shall be documented with a copy placed in the resident's medical examination record.
-In addition to any other items specified in the facility's policies and procedures, and in addition to any information deemed necessary, pertinent, or recommended by the resident's attending physician, the annual physical examination shall contain the following: - 1.
-The resident's weight and vital signs. - 2.
-Changes in diagnoses. - 3.
-Changes in medications prescribed (name, dosage, and strength of drug, frequency, and route of administration).
+In addition to any other items specified in the facility's policies and procedures, and in addition to any information deemed necessary, pertinent or recommended by the resident's attending physician, the annual physical examination shall contain the following:

+- 1. The resident's weight and vital signs.

+- 2. Changes in diagnoses.

+- 3. Changes in condition.

+4. Changes in medications prescribed (name, dosage, and strength of drug, frequency, and route of administration).

-- 4. Changes in treatment.
+5. Changes in treatment.

-- Changes in the resident's condition Physician Examinations.
-Changes in the resident's condition that require a physician examination and result in a change in diagnoses, medications, or treatments shall be reported to the facility and documented in the resident's medical examination record.
+(c) Change of Condition Physical Examinations.
+Changes in the resident's condition that require a physician examination and result in a change in diagnoses, condition, medications, or treatments shall be reported to the facility and documented in the resident's medical examination record.
 In addition to any other items specified in the facility's policies and procedures, and in addition to any information deemed necessary, pertinent, or recommended by the resident's treating physician, this physical examination shall contain a listing of the following:

-- 1. New diagnoses.
+1. Changes in diagnoses.

-- 2. Changes in condition.
+2. Changes in condition.

-- 3. Changes in medications prescribed (name, dosage, and strength of drug, frequency, and route of administration).
+3. Changes in medications prescribed (name, dosage and strength of drug, frequency, and route of administration).

-- 4. Changes in treatment.
+4. Changes in treatment.

-- (d) Vaccines.
-Assisted living facilities shall immunize residents in accordance with current recommended CDC guidelines.
+(d) Vaccines.
+Specialty care assisted living facilities shall immunize residents in accordance with current recommended CDC guidelines.
 Any particular vaccination requirement may be waived or delayed by the State Health Officer in the event of a vaccine shortage.